zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/TreeViewItem.md

 ### enabled
-Specifies whether the item is initially enabled
+Specifies whether the item is initially enabled.
+True by default.

 #### Returns
 `\Kendo\UI\TreeViewItem`